PragmaticFrontEnd/blog-nextjs-with-makefile-docker-automation/README.md

-# With Makefile - Control Multiple Environments Docker Image Release and Versioning
+# With Makefile - Next.js docker deployment and versioning automation

-Nest.js team have an example in their official examples as [With Docker - Multiple Deployment Environments](https://github.com/vercel/next.js/tree/canary/examples/with-docker-multi-env), which managed in a [Makefile](https://github.com/vercel/next.js/blob/canary/examples/with-docker-multi-env/Makefile).
+Next.js team have an example in their official examples as [With Docker - Multiple Deployment Environments](https://github.com/vercel/next.js/tree/canary/examples/with-docker-multi-env), which managed in a [Makefile](https://github.com/vercel/next.js/blob/canary/examples/with-docker-multi-env/Makefile).

 This example pushed it further, not only load different environments, but also make `Makefile as an Orchestra`, let it control every step of a Next.js project docker image release.